witek1902/notes-manager/README.md

-# Simple Notes Manager in Python (API, console client, web client)
+# Simple Notes Manager in Python (API, console client)

-## Uruchomienie aplikacji w trybie developerskim
+## Running the application in development mode
 $ uwsgi -c uwsgi.ini
 (press CTRL+C to close the application)

-## Uruchomienie aplikacji w tle
+## Running the application in the background
 $ uwsgi -c uwsgi.ini --daemonize application.log

-## Wyłączenie aplikacji działającej w tle
+## Turning off the application running in the background
 $ uwsgi --stop uwsgi.pid